mthrasher33/etch_a_sketch/README.md

 # ruby_odin_project
-Testing and deploying ruby script as part of The Odin Project
+Ruby script created by Matt Thrasher as part of The Odin Project